microsoft/debug-adapter-protocol/specification.md

 interface DataBreakpointInfoArguments {
   /**
    * Reference to the variable container if the data breakpoint is requested for
    * a child of the container.
+The `variablesReference` must have been obtained
+   * in the current suspended state.
+See 'Lifetime of Object References' in the
+   * Overview section for details.
    */
   variablesReference?: number;